Scientific Name

 Description

-Mammillaria microhelia is a beautiful small cactus with cylindrical, green stems with conical tubercles, each with a cluster of numerous spines at the tip.
-It can grow solitary or in clumps.
-The stems can reach up to 10 inches (25 cm) in height and 2.4 inches (6 cm) in diameter.
+Mammillaria microhelia is a beautiful, small cactus with cylindrical, green stems that have conical tubercles, each topped with a dense cluster of spines.
+It can grow solitary or in clumps, and the stems can reach up to 10 inches (25 cm) in height and 2.4 inches (6 cm) in diameter.
 Each areole bears 1 to 4 needle-like central spines and 30 to 50 slightly backward curved radial spines.
-The radial spines are white to yellowish and about 0.2 inches (0.5 cm) long, while the central spines are reddish-brown to almost black and about 0.4 inches (1 cm) long.
+The radial spines are white to yellowish, measuring up to 0.2 inches (0.5 cm) long, while the central spines are reddish-brown to almost black, measuring up to 0.4 inches (1 cm) long.

-The flowers are up to 0.6 inches (1.5 cm) in diameter and vary from pale yellow to pink.
+The flowers can reach a diameter of 0.6 inches (1.5 cm) and range in color from pale yellow to pink.
 They appear in spring, forming a ring around the top of stems.

 Hardiness